IgniteUI/igniteui-docfx/en/components/hierarchicalGrid/hierarchical_grid_load_on_demand.md

 }
 ````

-To make sure that out grid is rendered before we request its data from the service and assign it we will use `AfterViewInit`.
-Since it doesn't have any parents we can pass to the `getData` of our service only that `rootLevel` is `true` and the key for it.
+In order to make sure that out grid is rendered before we request its data from the service and assign it, we will use the `AfterViewInit` lifecycle hook.
+As it doesn't have any parents we can only pass that `rootLevel` is `true`, and the key for it, to the `getData` of our service.
 Since it returns an observable we will need to subscribe to it:

 ````TypeScript
 public ngAfterViewInit() {